Sonia Greene: Relationship with H. P. Lovecraft

 Greene met Howard P. Lovecraft in 1921 at an amateur press convention in Boston.
-She had been introduced to the world of amateur journalism four years earlier by Lovecraft's colleague James Ferdinand Morton, Jr. The October after meeting him, she issued The Rainbow, a fanzine described by Reinhardt Kleiner as "a large and handsome affair, illustrated with half-tone reproductions of photographs of well-known amateurs of the day and containing excellent contributions by many of them."
+She had been introduced to the world of amateur journalism four years earlier by Lovecraft's colleague James Ferdinand Morton Jr. The October after meeting him, she issued The Rainbow, a fanzine described by Rheinhardt Kleiner as "a large and handsome affair, illustrated with half-tone reproductions of photographs of well-known amateurs of the day and containing excellent contributions by many of them."
 Lovecraft reviewed Greene's magazine at some length in The National Amateur (March 1922).
 A facsimile edition of the magazine was issued by Necronomicon Press in 1977.

-Greene's best-known story is "The Horror at Martin's Beach," revised and edited by H. P. Lovecraft and retitled as The Invisible Monster when published in Weird Tales (November 1923).
+Greene's best-known story is "The Horror at Martin's Beach," revised and edited by Lovecraft and retitled as The Invisible Monster when published in Weird Tales (November 1923).
 Lovecraft completed his story "Under the Pyramids" in February 1924, but lost his typescript of the story at Union Station in Providence, Rhode Island when he was on his way to New York to marry Greene, who helped him for most of their honeymoon in Philadelphia retyping the manuscript.

 Greene also penned the story "Four O'Clock" (suggested by Lovecraft, but not revised by him) which was first printed in Something About Cats and Other Pieces, a collection that also includes "The Invisible Monster" and her memoir "Lovecraft as I Knew Him".